 The American Psychological Association has found that about a third of Americans respond to stress with food.

-This research was done BEFORE COVID-19 threw the world into chaos.
+This research was done BEFORE the global pandemic.

-So if you find yourself binging in response to the stress of our global pandemic, know that you are not alone here.
+If you find yourself binging in response to stress, know that you are not alone here.

-Heck, recently I mindlessly devoured an entire tub of Animal Crackers too.
+Personally, somewhat recently I mindlessly devoured an entire tub of Animal Crackers after a stressful week.
 It was only when the bag was gone did I understand what just happened.

-Many of us, even fitness “experts,” are prone to stress eating.
+So yep, many of us (even fitness “experts”) are prone to stress eating.